Norm Coleman

 Norman Bertram Coleman Jr. (born August 17, 1949) is an American politician, attorney, and lobbyist.
-From 2003 to 2009, he served as a United States Senator for Minnesota.
+From 2003 to 2009, he served as a United States senator for Minnesota.
 From 1994 to 2002, he was mayor of Saint Paul, Minnesota.
 First elected as a member of the Democratic–Farmer–Labor Party (DFL), Coleman became a Republican in 1996.
-Elected to the Senate in 2002, he was narrowly defeated in his 2008 reelection bid.
-To date, he is the last Republican to have represented Minnesota in the U.S. Senate.
+Elected to the Senate in 2002, he was narrowly defeated in his 2008 reelection bid and retired from politics.
+He is the last Republican to have represented Minnesota in the U.S. Senate.

 Born in New York City, Coleman was elected mayor of Saint Paul, Minnesota's capital and second-largest city, in 1993 as a member of the Democratic Party.
 A liberal Democrat in his youth, Coleman shifted to conservatism as an adult.
 After conflicts with the Democratic Party over his conservative views, Coleman joined the Republican Party.
 He was reelected mayor a year later as a Republican.
 While serving as mayor, he was the Republican nominee in the 1998 Minnesota gubernatorial election, but lost to former professional wrestler and third-party candidate Jesse Ventura.

 Coleman challenged incumbent Democratic Senator Paul Wellstone in the 2002 United States Senate election in Minnesota.
 After Wellstone died in a plane crash a few weeks before the election, he was replaced on the ballot by former Vice President Walter Mondale.
 Coleman defeated Mondale by over two points.
 He sought reelection in 2008.
 In one of the closest elections in the history of the Senate, he lost to former comedian Al Franken by 312 votes out of over three million cast (a margin of just over 0.01%).
 Since his defeat, Coleman has been a lobbyist and chairs both the Republican Jewish Coalition and the conservative American Action Network.
 He is also the founder of the Congressional Leadership Fund super PAC and works as a lobbyist for the Kingdom of Saudi Arabia.